alexcolombari/oil-classification/README.md

 #### In development

 An Deep Learning approach for oil samples image classification using Convolutional Neural Networks.
-This thesis was researched and developed to get my undergraduate Computer Science Bachalor's title.
+This thesis was researched and developed to get my undergraduate Computer Science Bachelor's title.

 ### Using